How it all started

 Headsup Apparel & Team Apparel

-The majority of our donations are generated through the selling of Headsup Apparel.
+Majority of our donations are generated through the selling of Headsup Apparel.
 With every item sold we donate %15 directly to concussion research.
-Buying our apparel is the responsible purchase that is both charitable and fashionable.
-Our apparel is designed with a purpose; keep it plain, simple, & stylish at the same time.
-We are Headsup and we support concussion research!
+Buying our apparel is a responsible purchase that is both charitable and fashionable.
+Our apparel is designed with a purpose; keep it plain, stylish and impactful.
+We are HeadsUp and we are challenging the stigma!

 The ultimate concussion platform

-At Headsup we want to unite people who have suffered concussions and who may seem alone in their recovery.
-We personally know how alienating and lonely you can feel when you have a concussion.
-We know all too well what it’s like being told that the symptoms are all in your head and we know exactly what you are going through.
-Our goal is to give people who’s lives have been affected by concussions a voice and community to reach out too.
-Through awareness, education, and research we will help bridge the gap between those suffering and those not understanding what it is to be concussed.
+At Headsup we want to unite people who have suffered concussions and who may seem alienated throughout their recovery.
+Our goal is to give people who’s lives have been affected by concussions a voice and community to belong, with the hope of empowering others to exponentially grow our community; one founded on factual evidence, support and holistic approaches to healing and personal development.
+Through awareness, education, and concurrent research we will help bridge the gap between those suffering and those not understanding what it implicatively means to be concussed.